HAIV-Lab/openhaiv/README.md

 - [OpenOOD](https://github.com/Jingkang50/OpenOOD), an extensible codebase for out-of-distribution detection with Vision Models only.
 - [OpenOOD-VLM](https://github.com/YBZh/OpenOOD-VLM), an extensible codebase for out-of-distribution detection with both Vision Models and Vision-Language Models.
 - [PyCIL](https://github.com/G-U-N/PyCIL), an extensible codebase for incremental learning.

+### ✉️Contact
+If there are any questions, please feel free to propose new features by opening an issue or contact with the author: xxx.
+Enjoy the code.